Paul Bilzerian: SEC civil suit and judgment

 Bilzerian first filed for Chapter 11 bankruptcy in August 1991.
 He listed no assets, though the SEC and other creditors accused him of hiding his assets overseas.
 He emerged from that bankruptcy having disgorged what he said were all his non-exempt assets in settlement of debts that mostly consisted of claims by the government.
 In 1999, he tried to put his house in the prestigious Avila neighborhood of Tampa, Florida, up for sale.
 As the SEC continued its efforts to have Bilzerian pay his fine, the judge issued an order appointing a receiver over Bilzerian’s assets and ordered him arrested for civil contempt as he failed to give a full account of his assets.
 Bilzerian then filed for bankruptcy again in January 2001, declaring he had non-exempt assets of only $15,805 against $140 million in debts, most of which was for the government's disgorgement judgment.
 His home, which he called his Taj Mahal, was the largest home in Hillsborough County, a 36,000-square-foot lakefront mansion that included an indoor basketball court and scoreboard, movie theater, 21 bathrooms, elevator, nine-car garage, and a 6,000-square-foot guest house.
 However, under Florida Bankruptcy Law, the value of his primary residence was shielded from creditors.
 The SEC alleged that Bilzerian was using bankruptcy as a tactic to block creditors from finding out the true value of his assets, and Bilzerian argued that was a fabrication as the bankruptcy laws require full disclosure and a trustee to take possession of his assets.

 On June 11, 2001, while Bilzerian was in prison, FBI agents raided his family's residence on the strength of a sealed warrant and seized computers, files, and a Beretta firearm.
 The raid appeared to be related to SEC contentions that Bilzerian had concealed his ownership of assets during bankruptcy proceedings by transferring them to trusts and shell corporations, which Bilzerian claimed was a fabrication.
 Bilzerian unsuccessfully sued the FBI agent for filing a sworn affidavit that contained mostly what Bilzerian alleged were false statements, as a federal judge dismissed his case.
-Bilzerian was released from prison in January 2002 pursuant to an agreement under which his wife, Terri Steffen would sell the residence and split the proceeds with the SEC, and transfer most of her wealth to the SEC.
+Bilzerian was released from prison in January 2002 pursuant to an agreement under which his wife, Terri Steffen, would sell the residence and split the proceeds with the SEC, and transfer most of her wealth to the SEC.
 Bilzerian was critical of the deal, describing it as the SEC using him "as a hostage to extort money" from his wife.
 In May 2004, Steffen sold her residence for $2.55 million to a partnership controlled by a Belgian businessman; SEC attorneys approved the unusually low price.
 According to court documents filed in 2006, Steffen's parents purchased a 99% interest in that partnership three weeks later.
-In September 2024, Bilzerian and his accountant were charged in federal court with conspiracy to commit wire fraud and securities fraud for hiding assets in shell corporations to avoid paying the previous SEC fines.